- Accommodation included

 (Fun and explorer day)

-We spend an exciting day in Auckland.
+You spend an exciting day in Auckland.
 Imagine a city where everyone lives within half an hour of beautiful beaches, hiking trails and a dozen enchanting islands.
 Add a sunny climate, a background of Polynesian culture and a passion for outstanding food, wine and shopping; Auckland has everything from top-end designers to street markets.
 While you are here, enjoy the city’s various cafes, restaurants and nightlife, as well as pleasant areas in the city’s Viaduct Harbor, Wynyard Quarter, and Parnell.

 A truly captivating experience awaits visitors to Auckland’s Sky Tower.
 With 328 m it is the tallest artificial building in New Zealand and offers stunning views for up to 80 kilometers in each direction.
 Get up in a glass elevator to one of the three spectacular viewing platforms, or for more excitement, Sky Walk around the 192 m high pergola or Sky Jump from the tower!
 Experience Peter Gordon’s elegant restaurant – The Sugar Club, and relax with a cup of coffee or light refreshments at Sky Café or you can eat on the “Orbit” – the end of Auckland 360-degree rotating restaurant.
 Sky Tower is one of New Zealand’s most exciting attractions!